huangyiqun/huangyiqun/README.md

 -->

 This is me
-- Doctor of Theoretical Physics
+- PHD of Theoretical Physics
 - AI infra engineer at BAAI (Beijing Academy of Artificial Intelligence)